wrybread/ESP32ArduinoRenogy/README.md

 ![12v to 5v](https://sinkingsensation.com/stuff/renogy/12v_to_5v.jpg)

-- This can also turn on the load terminals, but I'm not sure what their load limit is.
-The bilge pump I'm powering pulls 30 watts sometimes, which might be pushing it...
-So far so good though.
-I had originally planned to power the pump with a separate relay but the onboard load pins seem to do fine.
+- This can also turn on the load switch, but I'm not sure what their load limit is.
+The bilge pump I'm powering pulls about 30 watts / 2.5 amps and so far no problem.
+I think the load switch uses a MOSFET, which means it wants a resistive load, but I think my bilge pump uses a brush motor, which is inductive.
+I guess time will tell if the inductive kickback will damage the pins.
+Note that if someone wants to power an inductive load safely they could always use a relay.
+-
 - for the record here's a screenshot from the Renogy Wanderer 10a manual showing the modes of the load pins:

 ![load modes](https://sinkingsensation.com/stuff/renogy/load_modes.jpg)

 Such an odd limitation to make them only apply to lights.
+Oh well, nothing an ESP32 can't fix.

 ## See Also